STAG want Sheffield City Council (SCC) to halt all non-essential tree felling operations until:

 - STAG does not object to the removal of dead, dying, dangerous or significantly diseased trees.

 - STAG does not wish to prevent highway tree stock renewal.
 We recognise that tree stock renewal through selective replanting is important to the long-term management of Sheffield’s ‘urban forest’.
 However, the council’s felling program is far too drastic.
-Many of the trees being felled have over 100 years of safe useful life expectancy (SULE) and, if current targets are met, over one-sixth of Sheffield’s 35,000 street trees will have been felled within the first five years of the Streets Ahead highways renewal programme.
+Many of the trees being felled have over 100 years of safe useful life expectancy (SULE) and, if current targets are met, over one-sixth (6,000) of Sheffield’s 35,000 street trees will have been felled within the first five years of the Streets Ahead highways renewal programme and roughly half (17,500) by the end of the Programme.

 - STAG does not seek to prevent felling where householders can provide expert evidence that roots from nearby highway trees are damaging buildings.
 Experts advise that buildings should be professionally monitored for movement over a suitable timeframe by a qualified structural engineer.
 In the two instances where residents have shown us this documentation we have withdrawn our objections to felling.